-You really need to find out what your customers want in your particular photography field and offer what they are looking for and at a price point that they are willing to pay that will support your business.
+You need to find out what your customers want in your particular photography field and offer what they are looking for and at a price point that they are willing to pay that will support your business.

-Many people starting out do not take into consideration all the costs involved with running a business and make decisions on how much it may cost them to do a specific job.
+Many people starting out do not take into consideration all the costs involved with running a small business and make decisions on how much it may cost them to do a specific job.

 In the long term, you need to charge more than you may think starting out to cover other costs such as your time and cost in marketing to find clients, employees, your business rent, equipment costs, insurance, working with others such as accountants or even someone to help you write your business contracts to name a few.

-If I was a professional full time working photographer, I would join and attend the meetings of a local professional photography organization such as the PPA (Professional Photographer of America).
+If I was a professional full-time working photographer, I would join and attend the meetings of a local professional photography organization such as the PPA (Professional Photographer of America).
 I actually see the benefit of joining before I worked in the field as a Junior or Senior in college to learn the business end and perhaps get a job or intern with one of the photographers you meet there.
 I believe that they have a special student rate to join.

-As far as sales goes, it is a skill that needs to be learned and practiced to get good at it.
+As far as sales go, it is a skill that needs to be learned and practiced to get good at it.
 I am not sure what business subject matters your school is covering but sales skills and marketing skills in finding clients to hire you are just as important as learning to be a good photographer.
 You could be the greatest photographer but without clients or being able to sell your product, your business would not be as successful.

 The following quote is from an interesting article called "Sorry, Photography Students, But its time to find something else to do" (Article here).

 "If you are trying to make photography a career, then it is an absolute necessity that you study business and marketing.
-Most successful photographers spend 80 percent of their time in marketing, business development and operating their business.
+Most successful photographers spend 80 percent of their time in marketing, business development, and operating their business.
 They are lucky if they spend more than 20 percent of their time behind the camera."

-I feel that 80% is a little high, but I would think that 50% of your time might be involved in non photography aspects and that needs to be taken into consideration on how much you charge for your services.
+I feel that 80% is a little high, but I would think that 50% of your time might be involved in non-photography aspects and that needs to be taken into consideration on how much you charge for your services.
 I also recommend taking marketing and business classes in college that would teach you how to find clients and run a small business.

 3. What three top ways have you found to be best for networking with potential buyers as well as other artists?